digitalronin/hof-guide/source/documentation/basic-customisation.md

 }
 ```

-Returning to the app in a browser and refreshing (you will also need to restart your server each time you make changes, but we won't mention this from now on.
-There are [tools to help](https://npmjs.com/nodemon)) you will now see these fields on the address page.
+Returning to the app in a browser and refreshing (you will need to restart your server each time you make changes - you can have this happen automatically when running locally by running `npm run start:dev` to start your server) you will now see these fields on the address page.

 ### Configuring Fields